 1. Nob Hill Inn

 The Nob Hill Inn is a local dive off Colfax with tons of personality.
 This fine establishment has been owned and operated by the Plessinger family for over forty years.
 Because of its history as a family business, there’s a unique touch found here which can’t be found at a larger, chain establishment.
+That’s really the beauty of the best dive bars in Denver, though, right?
 The traditions and rituals at Nob Hill have been passed on from father to son, keeping the spirit of the pub alive and intact.
 It’s the type of place you will find someone always up for a conversation.
 There’s also an old electronic dartboard in the back corner.

 2. Candlelight Tavern

 Sports, alcohol, bar games, and greasy food- the Candlelight Tavern has all of the hallmarks of a good dive joint.

 There’s no gimmick here which makes the Candlelight Tavern stand out from other choices on this list, however, it arguably doesn’t need one.
 The presentation might be standard, but the execution is second to none.
 It’s got a very old school vibe and attitude, it’s a place you come to drink.
 This one offers the classic, fan-favorite dive bar food consisting of greasy grub, friendly hospitality (think family reunion nightcap), plus a full gamut of bar games.
 This place definitely makes the best dive bars in Denver.

 It’s located off Pearl Street nearing Wash Park.